Sears pitches major league-best Yankees past lowly A's 2-1 – KION546

 TRAINER’S ROOM

-Athletics: OF Jonah Bride was put on the 10-day injured list, retroactive to Monday, a day after hurting his right shoulder and cutting his nose during a collision with Chad Pinder.
+Athletics: OF Jonah Bride was put on the 10-day IL, retroactive to Monday, a day after hurting his right shoulder and cutting his nose during a collision with Chad Pinder.
 Manager Mark Kotsay said Bride had an MRI on Tuesday.

 UP NEXT